 The Swiss authorities have so far frozen CHF6.7 billion ($6.8 billion) of assets belonging to sanctioned Russians.
 This represents a CHF400 million increase since mid-May.This content was published on July 9, 2022 - 11:59

-The State Secretariat for Economic Affairs (SECO), the government department responsible for handling sanctions, announced the figure on July 8.
+The State Secretariat for Economic Affairs (SECO), the government unit responsible for handling sanctions, announced the figure on July 8.
 The total of blocked assets includes 15 properties.

 The amount has hardly changed since CHF6.3 billion in frozen Russian assets were reported in mid-May.